-While many people think of summers off as one of the greatest perks of being a teacher, you probably know that an actual summer off is rare for many educators.
-While students get a break, many teachers spend summers working second jobs, teaching summer school, and taking classes for certification renewal or to advance their careers.
+While many people may think of summers off as one of the best perks of being a teacher, you probably know that an actual summer off is rare for many teachers.
+While students get a break, the NEA says many teachers “spend summers working second jobs, teaching summer school, and taking classes for certification renewal or to advance their careers.”

-But if you can, taking the summer off can offer a much-needed break—and be a huge stress reliever.
+But if you can, taking the summer off can be a much-needed break and a huge stress reliever.
 Even taking it slower over the summer can help.
-And whether you’re working from home or on site, making time for a vacation can help you recharge for the new school year.
+And even if you’re working or in school, making time for a vacation can help you recharge for the coming school year.

 With professional insight from: